ucsd-cse231-w21/ucsd-cse231-w21.github.io/closures/index.md

 ## Adding Extra Arguments to `g`

-For nested functions **with ChocoPy's restrictions** (we'll revisit this below), we know that all calls to `g` must occur within the body of `f`.
+For nested functions **with ChocoPy's restrictions** (we'll revisit this restriction later), we know that all calls to `g` must occur within the body of `f`.
 Generally, all calls to a nested function appear within the body of the function it is declared in.
 This gives us some constraints that allow us more freedom with compilation than we have with other functions.
 In particular, we know `g` cannot be exported and called from another REPL entry, so if we wanted to, say, change its signature to add or remove arguments, we could also find all of the places that call `g` and update them appropriately.

 A concrete proposal for handling nested functions is to find all of the variables that the function _uses_ that aren't defined within the function